TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/azure/architecture/_index.md

 ## Networking

-The main infrastructure is contained inside a Virtual Network, grouped into separate Private Subnets.
+The [compute infrastructure]({{< ref "the-things-stack/host/kubernetes/azure/deployment#azure-infrastructure" >}}) is contained inside a Virtual Network, grouped into separate Private Subnets.
 Communication with the Internet is via a Network Address Translation Gateway (NAT GW).
 Internal load balancer (LB) is used to handle incoming traffic.

 The NAT GW is assigned a Public IP Address Prefix while the LB is assigned a static Public IP Address.